-Lila Moss walks the Fendi x Versace runway with her insulin pump on full display
+Lila Moss Walks The Fendi x Versace Runway With Her Insulin Pump On Full Display

 — T (@T0MMYC_) September 27, 2021

 Type 1 diabetes is a chronic condition where the pancreas produces little or no insulin, according to the Mayo Clinic.
-Insulin, in case you’re not familiar with it, is a hormone your body needs to allow sugar (glucose) to enter your cells to give you energy.
+Insulin, in case you’re not familiar with it, is a hormone your body needs to allow sugar (aka glucose) to enter your cells to give you energy.

 There is no cure for type 1 diabetes, but treatment focuses on managing your blood sugar levels with insulin, diet, and lifestyle to prevent complications.
 Some patients with type 1 diabetes will do regular injections of insulin to manage their blood sugar, but many will use a pump like Lila, which is programmed to dispense specific amounts of insulin automatically.